Policy Learning with Asymmetric Counterfactual Utilities: Introduction

-\paragraph{Related Literature.} Recent years have seen an increased interest in developing approaches for algorithmic policy learning from randomized control trials or observational data.
+\paragraph{Related Literature.} Recent years have seen an increased interest in algorithmic policy learning from randomized control trials or observational data.
 Many of these approaches follow a similar structure.
-First, quantify the social welfare of a policy based on the marginal distribution of the potential outcomes.
-Then, show how to identify the social welfare from observable data and find a policy that maximizes the empirical welfare or minimizes the regret relative to a set comparison policy.
-These approaches typically use inverse propensity score weighting or double-robust methods for the identification and estimation steps \citep[see ][among others]{Beygelzimer2009, Qian2011, Dudik2011, Zhao2012, Zhang2012,Swaminathan2015, Kitagawa2018,Kallus2018,Luedtke2016, Athey2021}.
-There is also a related literature that focuses on identifying and estimating optimal policies in settings with unmeasured confounding via instrumental variables; see \citet{Cui2021_iv,Qiu2021_iv}.
+First, quantify the expected utility of a policy based on the marginal distributions of the potential outcomes.
+Then, show how to identify the expected utility or regret from observable data and find a policy that optimizes an empirical analog.
+These approaches typically use inverse propensity score weighting or double-robust methods for the identification and estimation steps \citep[see ][among others]{Zhao2012,Kitagawa2018, Athey2021}.
+There is also a related literature that focuses on identifying and estimating optimal policies in settings with unmeasured confounding via instrumental variables \citep[see][]{Cui2021_iv,Qiu2021_iv}.